mysociety/alaveteli/INSTALL.md

 # Troubleshooting

-* *Various tests fail with "Your PostgreSQL connection does not support unescape_bytea.
-Try upgrading to pg 0.9.0 or later."*
+*   **Various tests fail with "*Your PostgreSQL connection does not support unescape_bytea.
+Try upgrading to pg 0.9.0 or later.*"**

     You have an old version of `pg`, the ruby postgres driver.
 In Ubuntu, for example, this is provided by the package `libdbd-pg-ruby`.

     Try upgrading your system's `pg` installation, or installing the pg gem with `gem install pg`

-* Some of the tests relating to mail are failing
+*   **Some of the tests relating to mail are failing, with messages like "*when using TMail should load an email with funny MIME settings' FAILED*"**

     Did you remember to remove the file `alaveteli/config/rails_env.rb` as described above?
 It's created every time you run `script/rails-post-deploy`